David Murdoch (academic): Appointments

 Murdoch was one of three international experts advising Oxford University on its vaccine against COVID19.

 He was Head of Pathology in Christchurch for 14 years, including the period after the Canterbury earthquakes.
 He was appointed Dean of the University of Otago, Christchurch in 2016.
 In July 2021 it was announced that Murdoch will take over the role of Vice-Chancellor of the University of Otago from acting Vice-Chancellor Helen Nicholson in early 2022.

+Murdoch began his tenure in February 2022 and announced that "creating change" would be his "highest priority" following a review into allegations of racism at the School of Physical Education, Sport and Exercise Sciences.
+Under his leadership, Otago University embarked on a proposal to change its logo with its coat of arms replaced by a Māori cultural symbol tohu and a new Māori name for the university.
+In March 2023, Murdoch went on sick leave with Dr. Helen Nicholson taking over as acting-Vice Chancellor.
+In mid-June 2023, Murdoch resigned as Vice-Chancellor of the University of Otago, roughly 18 months after assuming the job.
+Murdoch will return to Otago's Canterbury campus as a distinguished professor.

 Awards and honours

-Murdoch received the University of Otago’s Distinguished Research Medal in 2020.
+Murdoch received the University of Otago's Distinguished Research Medal in 2020.
 He also won the Outstanding Leadership Award at the university in 2020.

 Murdoch is a Fellow of the Royal Australasian College of Physicians (infectious diseases), and also of the Royal College of Pathologists of Australasia.
 In 2005 he was made a Fellow of the Infectious Diseases Society of America, and in 2019 he was made a Fellow of the American Academy of Microbiology.

 Murdoch was made an Honorary life member of the Himalayan Rescue Association of Nepal in 1988, and an Honorary member of the Holistic Health Society – Nepal, for "outstanding service and contribution in the health sector of Nepal" in 2017.